Energy efficiency – the trillion-dollar opportunity

 Today, there are still over 500 million manual, uncontrolled valves installed in European buildings.
 By replacing these manual valves with thermostats radiator valves, households could on average save up to 18% on their energy bills and have an energy efficient home.
 For European citizens this represents savings of €12 billion annually and a CO2 emissions reduction of about 24 million tons.

 The smart homes of the future are already here.
-The Leanheat software solution monitors the temperature and humidity of every individual apartment in a residential building, saving 10-20 percent energy consumption.
+The Leanheat software solution, for instance, uses artificial intelligence to control and monitor the temperature and humidity of every individual apartment in a residential building, saving 10-20 percent energy.

 The world´s climate targets fit right into Danfoss’ business context and give us the platform to develop our work and engage in projects with our partners.
 We take pride in a high sustainability ambition, and that is reflected in our latest Sustainability Strategy.
 We continuously aim to further strengthen and develop our sustainability work in line with the requirements of the Paris Agreement and other science-based targets.
-We are taking action by targeting CO2 neutrality of all global operations latest by 2030 and have joined the ‘Business Ambition for 1.5C – Our Only Future’,.
+We are targeting CO2 neutrality of all global operations latest by 2030 and have joined the ‘Business Ambition for 1.50C – Our Only Future’ initiative.
 We also work to play our part in realizing the SDGs by integrating them directly into our business model.

 A climate strategy that is good for the planet.. and the pocket